auroris/OpenIddict-WindowsAuth/README.md

 ### IdentityServer:ServerUri

-The location URI IdentityServer should report in the Issuer and configuration fields of the `/.well-known/openid-configuration` document.
+The full URI IdentityServer should report in the Issuer and configuration fields of the `/.well-known/openid-configuration` document.
+If you install IdentityServer to "http(s)://myserver.com/IdentityServer/" that is what you should report in this field.

 ### IdentityServer:Hosts